 Define the expected format in the LRS, add that format template to the course or other system and you are ready to go.
 Fortunately, most of the standard format templates for exchanging data between a course and an LRS are already built.
 Just create your course in your favorite authoring tool and go.
 If you need something more, xAPI has the flexibility to allow you to design your own data format templates.
 Just roll up your sleeves (or get some help) and go for it!

->

-> Since a key part of the xAPI specification is the ability for an LRS to communicate to other LRS’, integrations are easier than ever before.
+Since a key part of the xAPI specification is the ability of an LRS to communicate with other LRSs’, integrations are easier than ever before.
 That means you can use an LRS both as a data warehouse and as a hub in a learning ecosystem connecting data and resources from multiple locations!
 We’ll talk more about that in future posts.

 xAPI is a fantastic technology, but it doesn’t capture data by itself.
 It needs you!
 It needs you to reach out, learn what’s possible and consider where you can apply it in your company.
 Avoid the revolutionary, big-bang approach to implementing xAPI.
 Start small and evolve what you are doing over time as you gain experience with it.

 Ready to learn more about why xAPI is an important part of the foundation for the direction of your Learning and Talent department?

 - Ad Hoc

 - center of excellence

 - customer service